latex3/latex3.github.io/news/latex3-news/index.md

 ---
 layout: page
 title: "LaTeX3 News"
-description: "LaTeX3 Release Newsletters.
-Information on the most recent version of LaTeX3.
-The LaTeX3 PDF news issues.
-Updated twice yearly."
+description: "LaTeX3 Newsletters.
+Information on important activities and topics of interest around LaTeX3 develoment.
+The LaTeX3 PDF news issues."
 ---

-# LaTeX3 Release Newsletters
+# LaTeX3 Project Newsletters

-The most recent LaTeX3 news is dated 2014/03/24.
-We will be providing status updates twice yearly.
+Newsletters by the LaTeX3 project team covering topics of interest in the area of LaTeX3/expl3 development.
+They appear in irregular intervals and are not necessarily tied to individual releases of the software (as the LaTeX3 kernel code is updated rather often).

 | Release date | Latex3 News issue (PDF) |
 |:-------------|------------------------:|